Skip to main content

 Use Cases

-• Creating antagonist motivations that directly oppose the protagonist's flaw
+• Building antagonist pressure that directly targets the protagonist's core internal flaw

 Tips